r0mdau/go-clean-docker-registry/README.md

 ## TODO
 - [ ] Load flags using a yaml config file, to be used as a cron
 - [ ] implement pagination with Link header for showimages
-- [ ] docker hub api authent (JWT) : https://hub.docker.com/support/doc/how-do-i-authenticate-with-the-v2-api
 - [ ] be satisfied with code quality and code coverage
-- [x] redirect all non essential / scriptable output to stderr
-- [x] make all stdout information scriptable, aka json output
-- [ ] add confirmation before delete
+- [x] add confirmation before delete
 - [ ] add timeouts for http.Client calls